Investigating Pretrained Language Models for Graph-to-Text Generation: Introduction

-While recent works have shown the benefit of explicitly encoding the graph structure in graph-to-text generation \cite{song-etal-acl2018, ribeiro-etal-2019-enhancing, ribeiro2020modeling,schmitt2020modeling, zhao-etal-2020-bridging}, our approaches based on PLMs consistently outperform these models, even though PLMs -- as sequence models -- do not exhibit any graph-specific structural bias.\footnote{The model architecture does not explicitly encode the graph structure, i.e., which entities are connected to each other, but has to retrieve it from a sequence that tries to encode this information.} This puts into question the importance of encoding the structure of a graph in the presence of a strong language model.
-In our analysis we investigate to what extent fine-tuned PLMs make use of the graph structure and whether they need it at all.
-We notably observe that PLMs can achieve high performance on two popular KG-to-text benchmarks even when the KG is reduced to a mere bag of node and edge labels.
-We also find evidence that factual knowledge from the pretraining phase poses a strong bias on the texts generated by PLMs -- to the extent that even unseen corrupted graph facts lead to correct output texts.
-In summary, our contributions are the following: \begin{enumerate*}[label=(\arabic*)] \item We examine and compare two PLMs, BART and T5, for graph-to-text generation, exploring \emph{language model adaptation} (\textsc{lma}) and \emph{supervised task adaptation} (\textsc{sta}) pretraining strategies, employing additional task-specific data. \item Our approaches consistently outperform the state of the art by a significant margin on three established graph-to-text benchmarks from different domains. \item We demonstrate that PLMs perform well even when trained on a shuffled linearized graph representation without any information about connectivity (bag of node and edge labels), which is surprising since prior studies showed that explicitly encoding the graph structure improves models trained from scratch. \item We present evidence that the \emph{knowledge about facts} acquired during pretraining gives PLMs such an advantage on KG-to-text benchmarks that their performance is almost the same with or without access to the graph structure.
+While recent works have shown the benefit of explicitly encoding the graph structure in graph-to-text generation \cite[][to name a few]{song-etal-acl2018, ribeiro-etal-2019-enhancing, ribeiro-etal-2020-modeling,schmitt2020modeling, zhao-etal-2020-bridging}, our approaches based on PLMs consistently outperform these models, even though PLMs -- as sequence models -- do not exhibit any \emph{graph-specific structural bias}.\footnote{The model architecture does not explicitly encode the graph structure, i.e., which entities are connected to each other, but has to retrieve it from a sequence that tries to encode this information.} Simply representing the graph as a linear traversal (see Figure~\ref{fig:graphs}) leads to remarkable generation performance in the presence of a strong language model.
+In our analysis we investigate to what extent fine-tuned PLMs make use of the graph structure represented in the graph linearization.
+We notably observe that PLMs achieve high performance on two popular KG-to-text benchmarks even when the KG is reduced to a mere bag of node and edge labels.